top of page

 • Specific dyslexia intervention programme

-• Small group learning for English ad Maths
+• Small group learning for English and Maths

 • 1:1 booster sessions (particularly with younger children)